acornejo/picoAVR/README.md

 ## PicoAVR may be interesting to you if...

-* You are already developing hardware projects using an Arduino, and you would like to build your own hardware.
+* You are already developing hardware projects using an Arduino, but you would prefer to build your own hardware.
 * You want to get started with AVR microcontrollers, but don't want to spend 25$ on an Arduino UNO or an Arduino Micro.
-* You want an AVR development board which can also act as an ICSP programmer and provides a standard 6-pin ICSP connector.
+* You want an AVR development board which has a standard 6-pin ICSP connector and can be used as an ICSP programmer for other microcontrollers.
 * You want to create a board of your own using an AVR microcontroller and you are looking for a simple reference design.